-Relief is given in terms of tax for the year of assessment in which the shares are issued by the VCT and is the smaller of:
+Relief is given in terms of tax for the year of assessment in which the shares were issued by the VCT.
+The relief due is the smaller of:

-- an amount equal to tax at 30 percent from 6 April 2006 onwards on amounts subscribed within the ‘permitted maximum’ (VCM51020), and
+- an amount equal to tax at 30 percent (from 6 April 2006 onwards) on the amounts subscribed within the ‘permitted maximum’ (VCM51020), and

 - the amount which reduces the individual’s income tax liability to nil.

-The amount of relief under (a) is calculated using the amount equal to tax at 30 percent whether the individual has a higher rate income tax liability for that year of assessment or not.
+The relief under (1) is calculated as the amount equal to tax at 30 percent whether or not the individual has a higher rate income tax liability for that year of assessment.